raspberrypilearning/the-all-seeing-pi/worksheet2.md

 1. Save and run your program again.
 Check that when you press the button to take the photo, the camera preview exits and you see a mostly blank GUI with just a message saying `I spotted you!`.

-1. Now between the message line and the `app.display()` lines, add another line of code to create a button.
+1. Now between the message line and the `app.display()` line, add another line of code to create a button.

     ```python
     new_pic = PushButton(app, new_picture, text="New picture")
     ```

-    Examining the arguments passed to this `PushButton` object we have three parts:
+    Examining the arguments passed to this `PushButton` object, we have three parts:
     - `app` - tells the button to add itself to the app
     - `new_picture` - this is the **command** - when the button is pushed it will call the function `new_picture()` (which we haven't written yet!)
     - `text="New picture"` - this is the text which will appear on the button